Hamziee/ani-sync/README.md

 # ani-sync README

 Welcome to **ani-sync**, the syncing tool I made to keep my anime watch progress consistent across devices.
 Honestly, this was a personal project that got slightly out of hand.
-Expect some rough edges—it’s not perfect, and I won’t pretend it is.
+Expect some rough edges, it’s not perfect, and I won’t pretend it is.
 99% was ChatGPT's work.
 If it works for you, great!
 If not, well… it works on my machine

 ---